 Ingredients

-2 pounds tofu, cut in to half inch cubes
+2 pounds extra firm tofu, pressed and cut in to half inch cubes

 1 pound ground pork (or any other meat, apparently)